 - Optimize metadata, captions, and alt text (try to include Black Friday keywords)

-Next, use Analytics and SEO software to conduct some keyword research to identify terms that will target consumers interested in Black Friday.
+Next, use Google Keyword Planner to conduct keyword research to identify terms that will target consumers interested in Black Friday.

 Feature these keywords in your holiday landing pages, web copy, and social media copy to build online visibility and encourage customers to engage with your content.

-Optimize site design and UX
+5. Optimize website design and UX

 To ensure that customers visiting your eCommerce site during the Black Friday event find what they’re looking for, you’ll need to make sure your site is optimized in terms of site design and user experience (UX).

 Customers want to find products within a few clicks so don’t make them search hard for what they’re looking for or wade through an unresponsive and unintuitive website or app.

 - Creating an eye-catching Black Friday Sale logo and banner